civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(5)** The specified time limit must be no longer than 300 days after the day on which the applicant has, in the Commission's opinion, provided a complete application.

-  **(6)** In the circumstances prescribed by regulation, the Lead Commissioner may specify that a period is to be excluded from the calculation of the time limit within which the Commission must make its decision.
+  **(6)** In the circumstances prescribed by regulations made under section 312.1, the Lead Commissioner may specify that a period is to be excluded from the calculation of the time limit within which the Commission must make its decision.
 The Lead Commissioner must provide reasons for doing so.

   **(7)** The Minister may, by order, grant one or more extensions of the time limit specified under subsection (4).